sanaaziz-analyst/London_Underground_Reliability_and_Station_Demand_Analysis/README.md

 #### Datasets

-- Raw datasets can be found in the `data` folder
+- Raw datasets can be found in the `Raw` folder
-- Cleaned datasets, clean_lost_customer_hours.csv and clean_station_footfall.csv, can also be found in the `data` folder
+- Cleaned datasets, clean_lost_customer_hours.csv and clean_station_footfall.csv, can also be found in the `cleaned files` folder

 #### Data Cleaning and Analysis